 - 1. Your attendance is required at EVERY lab and through the entire lab period, until all the experimental work for the day is completed. - 2.
-If you are likely to have interviews for graduate school, etc., please schedule them on non-lab days. - 3.
-All absences without PRIOR approval of the instructor and the appropriate paperwork will be considered unauthorized. - 4.
+If you are likely to have interviews for graduate school, please schedule them on non-lab days. - 3.
+All absences without PRIOR approval of the instructor (not the TA) and the appropriate paperwork will be considered unauthorized. - 4.
 Absences will NOT be treated lightly.
 Your absence will place an unnecessary burden on your partner.
 There are no make up labs and you will not be allowed in the lab on non-lab days or in the other Micro lab sections, although you may be asked to make up the work from the day you missed. - 5.
 Documentation will be required for all unavoidable absences.
 Provide this to your TA. - 6.
 YOU MUST MEET WITH YOUR TA TO DISCUSS MISSED WORK.
 Once you have done this, email your instructor the date of the meeting. - 7.
-50-point penalty for the first unauthorized, unexplained absence from the lab.
-If there is a second such absence, you will be asked to drop the course. - 8.
-If you are ill on a lab day or have an emergency, e-mail or call (instructor or TA) before the start of the lab.
-If you are ill enough to miss lab you must go to the student health center and provide documentation of your illness.
+100-point penalty for the first unauthorized, unexplained absence from the lab.
+If there is a second such absence, you must drop the course or receive an F in the course. - 8.
+If you are ill on a lab day or have an emergency, e-mail or call (instructor and TA) before the start of the lab.
+It is not sufficient to contact your TA alone as your TA does not have the authority to excuse your absence.
+If you are ill enough to miss lab you must go to the student health center and provide documentation of your illness. - 9.
+Tardiness in showing up for lab will impact your grade.
+Tardiness will result in a 3 point loss per minute late.
+These penalties will accumulate during the quarter and will be subtracted from your final grade.